ozfive/CIDR-Sensei/README.md

 To use it, simply provide a comma-separated list of CIDR blocks to the -cidr flag, and CIDR-Sensei will do the rest.
 It first parses the list and stores the start and end IP addresses of each CIDR block in a slice of CIDRRange structs.

 Next, it expands the CIDR blocks into a list of IP addresses.
 It can do this in two ways: either by using a binary search to find the CIDR block that contains each IP address, or by splitting the CIDR blocks into smaller chunks and processing each chunk in parallel.
-The resulting list of IP addresses is output to the console.
+This release includes binary search in the parallel function.
+The resulting list of IP addresses are directed to the terminal, CSV, or JSON with the 'output' option.

 So whether you're a network administrator or just curious about IP addresses, CIDR-Sensei has got you covered!